Flower

 Sunlight

 Prefers full sun to partial shade.
-Blooms may be less abundant in deep shade.
+It can grow in shade, but flowering may be reduced.

 Watering